zathras777/rosti/README.md

 It scans for the code that I deal with, but should be easy enough to add additional patterns.
 It automates finding sites, which allows it to be used for a large number of sites without needing to worry about specifying every one.
 Additionally a file can be specified with paths to emails to allow reports to be sent to site owners, if desired.

+It scans for both Wordpress and Joomla sites, though the detection of Joomla could be improved :-)

 I'm making this available as it was useful for me and might save someone some time in the future!

 ## Usage Examples